intershop/helm-charts/charts/iom/README.rst

 Internal NGINX, which was an optional component of IOM Helm Charts, was removed.
 The internal NGINX could be used in the following cases:

-1. The main goal of the internal NGINX was to act as a proxy between Ingress controller and IOM application servers in case, the Ingress controller had no ability to provide session stickiness.
+1. The main goal of the internal NGINX was to act as a proxy between the Ingress controller and the IOM application servers in case the Ingress controller did not have the ability to provide session stickiness.
 In this case, the internal NGINX was able to handle session stickiness for IOM.
 2. In very simple demo and test installations, the internal NGINX could also be used as Ingress controller.
-This made the setup easier, since the installation of a cluster wide Ingress controller could be skipped.
+This made the setup easier, since the installation of a cluster-wide Ingress controller could be skipped.

-If an installation is currently using the internal NGINX (parameter *nginx.enabled* is set to *true*), then measures have to be taken before using IOM Helm Charts 3.0.0.
-Depending on the use-case, which leads to the usage of the internal NGINX, the measures are different.
+If an installation is currently using the internal NGINX (*nginx.enabled* parameter is set to *true*), then measures must be taken before using IOM Helm Charts 3.0.0.
+Depending on the use case that is causing the internal NGINX to be used, the steps will vary.

-1. Session stickiness has to be provided by the Ingress controller, otherwise IOM can not be operated.
+1. Session stickiness must be provided by the Ingress controller, otherwise IOM can not be operated.
 If an NGINX Ingress controller is used, the IOM Helm Charts already provide the required configuration settings.
 If any other Ingress controller is used, you have to determine how to configure it in order to provide session stickiness.
-The according configuration has then to be applied in the Helm values.
+The appropriate configuration must then be applied to the Helm values.
-2. Simple demo and test installations now have to use a separately installed Ingress controller.
+2. Simple demo and test installations must now use a separately installed Ingress controller.
 Preferred is an NGINX Ingress controller, since the required configuration for session stickiness is already provided by IOM Helm Charts.

 Default value of *mailhog.probes.enabled* has changed
 =====================================================

 The default value of *mailhog.probes.enabled* was changed from *true* to *false*, meaning that there are no probes executed unless requested.
-This new setting reduces the amount of log-messages of mailhog even if default values are used.
+This new setting reduces the amount of log-messages of MailHog, even if the default values are used.

 *dbaccount.resetData* was replaced by *oms.db.resetData*
 ========================================================